-- A. Court appearances

-- B. First choice vacation

-- C. Sick leave

-- D. Physical limitations preventing the employee's participation.

-- E. Emergency situations
+- D. Physical limitations preventing the employee's participation. - E. Emergency situations

 When an employee is unable to attend mandatory training, that employee shall:

 - A. Notify his/her supervisor as soon as possible, but no later than one hour prior to the start of training. - B. Document his/her absence in a memorandum to his/her supervisor. - C. Make arrangements through his/her supervisor and the Training Lieutenant to attend an alternate date